Team AdvantageClub.ai

 - Transactional perception : Sometimes this type of program could develop transactional relationships in which employees act solely for the sake of earning points.

 - Delayed gratification : An incentive compensation program based on points does not provide immediate gratification.
 Employees can be rewarded immediately with cash or gifts for their behavior or achievement of a goal in other types of rewards.
-They will, however, have to wait until the end of the designated period to redeem or accumulate enough points under the point-based reward system.
+They will, however, have to wait until the end of the designated period to redeem or accumulate enough points under the employee point system program.

 With the right company support, a well-integrated employee engagement platform can mitigate some of the above concerns effortlessly.

-Companies employ point-based reward systems as it is held in high regard.
+Companies employ point based employee rewards systems as it is held in high regard.
 They have a greater emotional appeal to employees than cash.
 Emotional pull creates an intrinsic connection between the employee and the company.
 As the system creates a social emotional impact and a higher level of satisfaction in employees, it results in better word-of-mouth promotion for the company.
 The system is helpful when it comes to incentivizing specific behaviors and tracking and measuring the effectiveness of rewards programs, as well as collecting valuable data about customer or employee behavior.

-Points-based rewards programs are a memorable, meaningful, and motivating option to consider when designing your reward program.
+Points-based employee incentive programs are a memorable, meaningful, and motivating option to consider when designing your reward program.